 At 1339 ZLW asked for Wahine’s position.
 Bob keyed the reply:

-It was time for Bob to leave the vessel.
-As he lunged for the doorway he dropped the plastic bag containing the log, which skidded out of sight.
-(A diver later recovered it.)
+It was time for Bob to leave.
+As he lunged for the doorway he dropped the plastic bag containing the log, which skidded out of sight (a diver later recovered it).